 Shortly afterwards, Sony gave gamers their first look at the PS5 user experience, complete with 4K animation and instant-loading capability.
 The new Control Center allows users to dip in and out of game levels and video feeds without any lag.

 Aesthetically, the PS5's is a striking design that has split opinion.
 But we like it.
 Fancy giving your PS5 an eye-catching makeover?
 One third-party retailer is already selling custom PS5 faceplates in five colours and patterns (via GamesRadar).

 PS5 vs PS5 Digital Edition: specs

-According to Jim Ryan, President & CEO of Sony Interactive Entertainment, PS5 and PS5 Digital Edition offer performance parity.
-In a post on the official PlayStation blog, Ryan noted the consoles share identical power and features, including 4K graphics, ray-tracing support, the same ultra-high-speed SSD and PS5 3D audio – "whichever PS5 you choose, you’ll enjoy the same breathtaking, next-gen gaming experiences".
+In a post on the official PlayStation blog, PlayStation boss Jim Ryan confirmed that both PS5 consoles share identical power and features, including 4K graphics, ray-tracing support and PS5 3D audio.
+So, "whichever PS5 you choose, you’ll enjoy the same breathtaking, next-gen gaming experiences".

-Talking of games, you'll be able to transfer most PS4 games to PS5 and in most cases, enjoy free upgrades such as increased frame rates.
-However, it's worth noting that to do this you'll need to use the PS5's disc drive to transfer the game discs to the next-gen console.
+In terms of games, you'll be able to transfer most PS4 games to PS5 and in most cases, enjoy free upgrades such as increased frame rates.
+However it's worth noting that to do this you'll need to use the PS5's disc drive to transfer the game discs to the next-gen console.

-Both could also be pretty special on the audio front, with Sony claiming the PS5 will set a new 'gold standard' in audio.
-Indeed, the PS5's 3D Audio engine, called Tempest, is said to deliver object-based 3D sound that will allow gamers to "hear individual raindrops".
+Instead, both PS5 and PS5 Digital will offer Sony's proprietary 'gold standard' 3D audio technology.
+There's a lot of hype surrounding the tech – but for good reason.
+The PS5's 3D Audio engine, 'Tempest', is said to deliver object-based 3D sound that will allow gamers to "hear individual raindrops".